 In Context: As goods and services are commoditized, and descriptive data becomes freely available in deep detail, the value and importance of design continues to grow.
 Well designed and executed words, pictures, sounds, thoughts, and ideas are the competitive differentiators that businesses always look for.
 Great leaders may possess acute verbal and/or visual communication skills, but don’t discount your abilities or overestimate the pizazz required to make change happen in your organization.
 Just invest time on a regular basis, thinking about the design of things you see and hear every day.
 What images capture you eyes and your imagination?
 How do some texts convey meaning without boring you to tears?

-Defined: Sooner or later, you will have to create something that doesn’t exist – a new tool, a simplified process, an effective data visualization, a useful report.
-This will always involve some specific “science” – knowledge of a programming language, a drawing tool, a data query, a report writer.
+Defined: Sooner or later, you will have to create something that doesn’t exist – a new product or service, a simplified process, an effective data visualization, a useful team.
+This will always involve some specific “science” – knowledge of an engineering discipline, a programming language, a commercial market, a drawing tool.
 At one point or another, sustainable change must manifest itself as a repeatable, measurable process or event – and sooner or later, you have to be able to translate your hand-waving to something that actually works.

 In Context: Inspirational ideas need to find their way to the screen or the printed page, so they can be communicated [effectively], and communicated again [consistently].
 The best design ideas need to manifest in the final product.
-And the best ideas must bridge from the tip of the pencil to something (a program? a web site? a document? a project plan?) that can be executed.
-The best leaders can still summon hands-on skills when needed; if you are in IT, have you built something interesting in the past few months?
+And the best ideas must bridge from the tip of the pencil to something (an app? a web service? a document? a project plan?) that can be executed.
+The best leaders can still summon hands-on skills when needed; have you built something interesting in the past few months?

 Defined: The classic “rubber hits the road” – results derive from making something happen.
 This could be the execution of a process, but can also refer to the coordinated steps in a project plan that implements a new system, or establishing rules, structure, and predictability where previously there was random action.
 Science has created something, now it’s time to get it implemented – and, to make sure the promised results are delivered.